JLPLabs/HVOC_2023/docs/welcome.rst

   * sometimes to provide and/or validate security of your design.
   * sometimes to attack a security scheme provided by the instructor.

-* In the course of the semester you will see the techniques you learned applied to two *proposals* for international standards relevant to securing vehicle on-board communications used in agricultural equipment.
+* During the semester, you will see the techniques you learned applied to two *proposals* for international standards relevant to securing vehicle on-board communications used in agricultural equipment.